Linking discrete and continuous models of cell birth and migration: Results

-While we could produce a more accurate continuous model of migration and proliferation by minimizing the $L^2$ error between the full PDE and ABM results to identify all three parameters, we instead employ a simpler theoretical argument.
-We notice that the parameter $c^+$ is largely responsible for controlling the maximum cell density over long time periods.
-(We determine this by integrating Eqn.~\ref{eqn:full1} over space and identifying the steady-state dynamics; this analysis reveals that equilibrium is reached when the density within any neighborhood $\Omega^\mathbf{x}_\mathrm{loc}$ is below $c^+$.)
+One approach to addressing these discrepancies is to refit all three scaling parameters ($\aMM$, $\gamma$, and $c^+$) simultaneously, and we present the results of this approach in the SI-\S3.
+(Indeed, we show there that the errors produced with a simultaneous estimation approach can be relatively small, although the model parameters may not all be identifiable.)
+Because we are interested in understanding the interplay of individual-based mechanisms of proliferation and movement in continuous models, however, we instead take a simpler theoretical approach.
+Namely, we notice that the parameter $c^+$ is largely responsible for controlling the maximum cell density over long time periods.
+(We determine this by integrating Eqn.~\eqref{eqn:full1} over space and identifying the steady-state dynamics; this analysis reveals that equilibrium is reached when the density within any neighborhood $\Omega^\mathbf{x}_\mathrm{loc}$ is below $c^+$.)
 In order to limit the maximum density to our estimated empirical value of $400$ cells/mm$^2$ \cite{TakahashiMelDisperse,volkening2015}, we let $c^+ = 400|\Omega_\mathrm{loc}| \approx 7.0686$ cells.
 As we show in Fig.~\ref{fig:theoreticalC}(c), using this value of $c^+$, alongside our previously fit values of $\aMM$ and $\gamma$, produces PDE densities that are much closer to the corresponding ABM results.
 We thus fix $c^+ = 7.0686$ cells for the remainder of this manuscript, which allows us to highlight the time dynamics of our full PDE model in comparison to the EA ABM result with \textit{Box} and \textit{Offset rectangles} initial conditions in Fig.~\ref{fig:boxMelFull} and \ref{fig:recMelFull}, respectively.